jamestharpe/jamestharpe.com/content/dockerized-dotnet-core-app.md

 We now have a "functional" application.
 It's time to start dockerizing.

-## Dockerize the ASP Dotnet REST API
+## Adding Docker Support Using Yeoman and generator-docker

 Though our application isn't finished, it has working end-points and is functional enough to "dockerize".
-We'll setup containers to be used during development and production.
+We'll setup containers for production, as well as running and debugging the app locally using [Yeoman](http://yeoman.io/) and [generator-docker](https://github.com/Microsoft/generator-docker#readme).
+Yeoman and generator-docker allow us to quickly add Docker support to an ASP Dotnet Core application:

 ### Dockerize the Development Environment

 Docker images are created from [Dockerfiles](https://docs.docker.com/engine/reference/builder/) which define a set of [layers](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/), starting with a base image and then "layering" in the components (files, volumes, commands) that make up the image.

-Fortunarly for us, Microsoft provides an [ASP Dotnet Core Build image](https://hub.docker.com/r/microsoft/aspnetcore-build/) we can use as our base image.
+Fortunarly for us, Microsoft provides the first few layers in the [ASP Dotnet Core Build image](https://hub.docker.com/r/microsoft/aspnetcore-build/).
 The `microsoft/aspnetcore-build` image can be used to build and run an ASP Dotnet Core application, which is exactly what we want to do in our development environment.

 To get started, let's create a new Dockerfile called `Dockerfile.dev`: